bavla/Rnet/data/README.md

 ## Tribes

-**Tribes** is social network of tribes of the Gahuku–Gama alliance structure of the Eastern Central Highlands of New Guinea, from Kenneth Read (1954).
+**Tribes** is social network of tribes of the Gahuku–Gama alliance structure of the Eastern Central Highlands of New Guinea, from Kenneth Read [Cultures of the Central Highlands, New Guinea](https://www.jstor.org/stable/pdf/3629074.pdf)(1954).
 A link represents signed (+/-) friendships between tribes.
 Converted into Pajek format by Vladimir Batagelj, 14 Feb 2025

 n = 16, mE = 58